Graveyard desserts with gingerbread cookies. A delicious and easy to make Halloween dessert with chocolate mousse and homemade cookies.

 - Divide the chocolate mousse into 4 glasses.

-- Take the zombie hand decoration kit and top the mousse with the sprinkles.
+- Take the zombie hand and stick it in the middle into the mousse.

-- Put the hand in the middle and the tombstone cookie on the back of the glass.
+- Add the tombstone cookie on the back of the glass.

 - Dress the tombstone with red roses.